videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/guide/video-and-audio-calling-api-sdk/extras/flutter-ios-screen-share.md

 # Share screen - Flutter iOS

-iOS requires you to add an Broadcast Upload Extension to capture teh screen to the device.
+iOS requires you to add an Broadcast Upload Extension to capture the screen to the device.

 :::note